 Continuing Education Requirements

-All active real estate licensees must complete 12 hours of approved continuing education coursework, including any LREC mandatory course topic(s), each year to be eligible to renew their license for the next year.
+All licensees renewing in the active status must complete 12 hours of approved continuing education coursework, including any LREC mandatory course topic(s), on or before December 31 each year.
+Failure to complete the required continuing education by the December 31 deadline is considered a violation of LREC law and rules and subject to a fine citation.
 Continuing education courses are available through LREC-certified continuing education vendors.

 MANDATORY COURSE TOPIC(S)

-There is no broker-specific mandatory course requirement for 2022.
+*BE AWARE: There is a BROKER-specific mandatory course requirement for 2023.

-The mandatory course topic must be completed through an approved LREC-certified real estate vendor prior to license renewal as part of the 12-hour continuing education requirement.
+Mandatory course topics must be completed through an approved LREC-certified real estate vendor on or before December 31 as part of the 12-hour continuing education requirement.

 Initial Licensees Only

-3. In the year completed, your post-licensing education hours may be used to satisfy a portion of the 12-hour annual continuing education requirement; however, post-licensing education hours will not satisfy the mandatory course topic(s) hours specified by the Commission.
+- In the year completed, post-licensing education hours may be used to satisfy a portion of the 12-hour annual continuing education requirement.
+Post-licensing education hours shall NOT satisfy any mandatory course topic(s) specified by the Commission.